Curtain falling on Greece's ruling dynasts

 Nepotism and patronage are so deeply rooted, and family and clan loyalties so strong, that change will not come quickly.

-"Political culture doesn't change overnight and Greek politics is in many ways personalistic and polarized, where the name of the family is far more important than any other credentials," said Othon Anastasakis, director of Southeast European studies at Britain's Oxford University.
+"Political culture doesn't change overnight and Greek politics is in many ways personalistic and polarised, where the name of the family is far more important than any other credentials," said Othon Anastasakis, director of Southeast European studies at Oxford University.

 "It works as a closed profession and it's very difficult to accept new people, new blood with new ideas," said Anastasakis, a former Greek Foreign Ministry adviser.